 Robot Simulation & Task Programming

-A collaborative robot such as Sawyer has been purposely developed to be useable by non-experts which is trained by demonstration and not programmed.
+A collaborative robot, such as Sawyer, has been purposely developed to be usable by non-experts which are trained by demonstration and not programmed.
 On average it takes 2 hours to train Sawyer in any given task.

 To train Sawyer you can take the robot by the wrist and move the arm using “Zero-G” mode, this makes the arm support its own weight but allows you to manipulate the joints freely to train a position.
 Through showing Sawyer a series of positions and indicating what the robot should be doing at each one (eg: Grasping, Releasing etc) a full robot program can be trained very quickly.
 Sawyer features a number of input “Navigators” used to select features and options from the simple and intuitive menus onscreen, allowing complex interactions to be inputted very simply.
 Intera also features “common-sense”: Sawyer can sense if it drops an item, collides with a person or object, and adapt to semi-structured environments; this makes Sawyer safe to work around without cages. allows for rapid training of tasks and the flexible redeployment of Sawyer around your manufacturing site.

 The control system of an industrial robotic arm will vary from manufacturer to manufacturer and model to model.
 Typically an industrial robot will require specialist programming and integration and this process will take on average 200 hours plus.
 Most manufacturers of robot hardware also provide their own software; while this is not unusual in other automated control systems the lack of standardisation of programming methods for robots can pose certain challenges.
 For example, there are over 30 different manufacturers of industrial robots, so there are also over 30 different robot programming languages!